-Table 20: main data for a password policy
+Table 19: main data for a password policy

 Property Meaning Display name Password policy name.
-Translate the given text using the 🔄 button.
+Translate the given text using the button.
 Description Text field for additional explanation.
-Translate the given text using the 🤄 button.
+Translate the given text using the ${}^{\mbox{\ensuremath{\square}}}$ button.
 Error Message Custom error message generated if the policy is not fulfilled.
-Translate the given text using the 3, button.
+Translate the given text using the $\bigcirc$ button.
 Owner (Application Role) Application roles whose members can configure the password policies.
 Default policy Mark as default policy for passwords.
 This option cannot be changed.
 NOTE: The One Identity Manager password policy is marked as the default policy.
-This password policy is applied if no other password policy can be found for employees, user accounts, or system users.
+This password policy is applied if no other password policy can be found for identities, user accounts, or system users.